 Consider recognizing students during morning announcements, at a school assembly, on a photo recognition board or on the school's website.
 Most kids enjoy hearing their successes acknowledged in front of their peers.
 Don't underestimate the power of small, personalized efforts such as a phone call or email to a student's parents, a hand-written note commending the achievement or a certificate of recognition.

-See ActionforHealthyKids.org/References
+1See Action for Healthy/Ods.org/References